hablapps/doric/docs/docs/docs/intro.md

 df.select(f.col("str").asDoric[String]).show()
 ```

-But we recomend to use allways the columns selectors from doric to prevent errors that doric can detect in compile time
+But we recomend to use always the columns selectors from doric to prevent errors that doric can detect in compile time
 ```scala mdoc:crash
 val sparkToDoricColumn = (f.col("str") + f.lit(true)).asDoric[String]
 df.select(sparkToDoricColumn).show